As one of the most popular cruise ports in the Caribbean, you’ll find more things to do on Cozumel than you could possibly squeeze into one day.

 What About Visiting The Mainland From Cozumel Cruise Port?

-The more elaborate ruins are found on the mainland.
-And they are indeed spectacular.
-But if you are planning a trip to visit the mainland ruins, you must be particular sensitive to time constraints.
-The ferry ride from Cozumel to Playa Del Carmen is about 30-45 minutes depending on sea conditions, and subject to delays.
-Once in Playa Del Carmen, you take a bus to Tulum which is about an hour’s drive each way.
+The more elaborate ruins are found on the mainland, and they are indeed spectacular.
+But if you are planning a trip to visit the mainland ruins, you must be particularly sensitive to time constraints.
+The ferry ride from Cozumel to Playa Del Carmen is about 30-45 minutes, depending on sea conditions, and subject to delays.
+Once in Playa Del Carmen, you take a bus to Tulum, which is about an hour’s drive each way.

 If you want to visit Chichen Itza, you will be facing a very long day.
 And, while these ruins are truly amazing, you will not have much actual time at the site because of the logistics of getting there.
 This excursion also involves a boat ride to the mainland.
 And that will be followed by a 2.5 to 3 hour bus ride to the ruins, each way.
 That leaves only about 45 minutes to an hour to explore.